Vespula vulgaris: Nest

-A V. vulgaris nest is made from chewed wood fibers mixed with worker saliva.
+A V. vulgaris nest is made from chewed wood fibres mixed with worker saliva.
 It is generally made of brittle tan coloured paper.
 It has open cells and a cylindrical column known as a petiole attaching the nest to the substrate.
 The wasps produce a chemical which repels ants and secrete it around the base of the petiole, to avoid ant predation.

 Many variations are seen in the characteristics of the nests within the species.
 Aerial nests and nests that are very close to the surface of the ground have much thicker envelopes than those under the ground.
 The wasps build thick envelopes to prevent heat from escaping.
 Also, smaller nests have thicker envelopes than larger nests.
 This is mainly due to the fact that the amount of heat produced is proportional to the volume of the nest.
 The larger a nest is the better it will be in conserving the nest warmth.
 The optimal temperature of the nest is around 32 °C. However, when the temperature rises above the optimal temperature (during hot days), the workers use their wings as fans to cool the nest down.

-V. vulgaris wasps recognize their nests by making pheromone trails from the entrance of their nest to the site of foraging.
+V. vulgaris wasps recognise their nests by making pheromone trails from the entrance of their nest to the site of foraging.
 Those "footprints" are not colony specific, but species specific.
 Although many other insects such as ants produce such pheromone trails as well, Vespula vulgaris generate pheromone either by special abdominal glands or from the gut.

 Although the two species Vespula vulgaris and Vespula germanica have extremely similar biological features, characteristics of their nests are distinctive.
 Vespula germanica nests generally survive the winter, while those of Vespula vulgaris do not.
 This difference is due mainly to the variation in prey.
 Vespula vulgaris food sources are greatly affected by temperature, while those of Vespula germanica are not, providing them with a higher chance of survival even during the winter.
 Because many Vespula germanica are able to overwinter and most Vespula vulgaris are not, except for the queen, this affects the nest size of the two species.
 Vespula germanica generally have slightly bigger nest size (3500–9000 larvae in one colony cycle) than Vespula vulgaris (3000–8000 larvae in one colony cycle).